 Table 2.3.2 Pros and cons of Raspberry Pi Zero WH

 Based on the two microcontrollers considered, the microcontroller that our group opted to implement is the Raspberry Pi Zero WH.
-The main reason for this choice is because raspberry pi acts similarly as computer, the software system that is tested on a computer before would work in Raspberry Pi.
+The main reason for this choice is because Raspberry pi acts similarly as computer, therefore the software system that is tested on a computer before would work in Raspberry Pi.
 On the other hand, if ESP32 LyraT is used, there are risks of failure for the software systems either due to unsupported library or other unforeseen reasons.
 In addition, Raspberry Pi Zero WH is cheaper, smaller, flexible in term of software capabilities, and have more learning resources compared to the ESP32 LyraT.
 The comparison between the two is shown in Table 2.3.3.

 Table 2.3.3 Comparison between ESP32 LyraT and RPi Zero WH